alexiscolin/vue-timeselector/README.md

 <timeselector></timeselector>
 ```

-value prop if passed should be a Date object in order to pass a preconfigured time or Null if you want to set the picker default time as `0:0`.
+Value prop if passed should be a `Date` object in order to inject a preconfigured time or `null` if you want to set the picker default time as `0:0`.

 ``` html